 - Not Started: The first overall lane of your board, and any lanes created within that first overall lane.
 Cards will be considered not started until they move out of this first overall lane.

-- Started: Any lanes on your board other than the first overall (Not Started) lane, the last overall (Finished) lane, or any lanes that have been set to Connected Card Done Lane status.
+- Started: Any lanes on your board other than the first overall (Not Started) lane, and the last overall (Finished) lane.

-- Finished: The last overall lane on your board, or any lanes that have been set to Connected Card Done Lane status.
+- Finished: The last overall lane on your board.

 Exclude or Include Lanes

 In the Lanes view, you can select specific lanes to include in the report.
 Click Select lanes to include above the Flow report to open a simplified representation of the lane structure on the board.

 To exclude a lane from the diagram, click on the lane title.
 Deselected lanes will turn grey and will be excluded from the diagram.

 To include a lane, click on the lane title of an excluded lane.
 Included lanes appear as blue.

 To exclude or include all lanes within a parent lane, click the parent lane's title.

 The work in progress calculations for child lanes can be aggregated into their parent lane by "rolling" up lanes in the Flow report.

 To roll up lanes into their parent lane, click on the "-" in the parent lane header.